rohenaz/MAP/README.md

 Prefix: *1PuQa7K62MiKCtssSLKy1kh56WWU7MtUR5*

+Authors: Satchmo, Attila Aros

+Thanks to Unwriter for his input and support.

 ## Intro

 The design goals:

 - A simple OP_RETURN protocol for associating data in a single transaction by defining key, value pairs.
+- A flexible protocol suitable for many applications
+- Compatible with faucets, and other situations where the input address does not represent the author's public identity
 - Provide data mapping without enforcing a content or identity scheme (allow other protocols to provide this).

 ## Usage